zachwiseit/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img <img width="1440" alt="ACN_32" src="https://github.com/user-attachments/assets/cf78de25-1109-4de2-96cd-4762aafae966" />
 </p>
 <p>
-33 Now we need to confirm that both VM's are on the same network.
+33 Now we need to confirm that both VMs are on the same network.
    Go to Virtual Machines and click the linux vm.
 <p>
 <img <img width="1440" alt="ACN_33" src="https://github.com/user-attachments/assets/1b793641-22e6-4ce3-a69f-ee72ce278134" />
 </p>
 <p>
-34 In Overveiw scroll down to Virtual network/subnet.
+34 In Overview scroll down to Virtual network/subnet.
    The virtual network should be the one that was created and the subnet default.
 <p>
 <img <img width="1440" alt="ACN_34" src="https://github.com/user-attachments/assets/f34995c7-b206-42a8-b91f-3645cab738b7" />